 Cooking with gas has negative health impacts and is responsible for 12% childhood asthma, comparable to a child living with household cigarette smoke.

-Learn more about the benefits and how to switch with this getting off gas tool kit, and by focusing on the key areas and resources below.
+Learn more about the benefits and how to switch with this getting off gas tool kit.

 The Australian Energy Regulator has shown switching plans can save customers more than $400 a year.
 Use the Victorian Energy Compare website to get you started.
-If you don't want to change your energy retailer, give them a call to see if they have a better deal for you - they often do!
+If you don't want to change your energy retailer, give them a call to see if they have a better deal for you - they often do.
+80% of households are not on the cheapest energy plan, and they are required to tell you by law.

 Victorian Government: Victorian Energy Compare